Request a species list allows you to request species lists for Queensland's:

 You can also customise your own search area by using coordinates—latitudes and longitudes.

-Wildlife Online and the Species profile search facility both access data from the WildNet database.
+Species lists, Biomaps and the Species profile search facilities access data from the WildNet database.
 This database contains records of wildlife sightings and listings of plants (including fungi and protists), mammals, birds, amphibians, reptiles, freshwater fish, sharks and rays, butterflies and other priority invertebrates in Queensland.

-The wildlife lists generated from the Species lists facility are based on collated species lists and wildlife records (within 2000 metres or less) from Queensland Government departments and external organisations.
+The wildlife lists generated from the Species lists facility are based on collated species lists and wildlife records (with a location precision of 2000 metres or less) from Queensland Government departments and external organisations.
 The data sources include:

 - specimen collections